Ethel Cain: 2022–2024: Breakthrough with Preacher's Daughter

-On March 17, 2022, Anhedönia released the single "Gibson Girl" and subsequently announced her debut album, titled Preacher's Daughter and released on May 12, 2022, through her own record label, Daughters of Cain.
+On March 17, 2022, Cain released the single "Gibson Girl" and subsequently announced her debut album, titled Preacher's Daughter and released on May 12, 2022, through her own record label, Daughters of Cain.
 A concept album that creates a narrative "centered around the character Ethel Cain", it received a positive reception from music critics and was named one of the best albums of the year.
 (Note: Attributed to multiple references:) It was also preceded by the release of the singles "Strangers" on April 7 and "American Teenager" on April 21, the latter receiving a music video on July 21.
-In support of the album, Anhedönia embarked on the Freezer Bride Tour in 2022 and the Blood Stained Blonde Tour in 2023.
+In support of the album, Cain embarked on the Freezer Bride Tour in 2022 and the Blood Stained Blonde Tour in 2023.
 She was also an opening act at one concert of Florence and the Machine's Dance Fever Tour and Caroline Polachek's Spiraling Tour.

-Anhedönia performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
-On June 3, 2023, Anhedönia fainted on stage while performing at the Sydney Opera House in Sydney, Australia, as part of Vivid Live, resulting in the show's cancellation.
+Cain performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
+On June 3, 2023, Cain fainted on stage while performing at the Sydney Opera House in Sydney, Australia, as part of Vivid Live, resulting in the show's cancellation.
 She returned to performing the next day.
 She also performed at Reading Festival and Gunnersbury Park with Boygenius and Muna in August 2023.
-On December 5, 2023, Anhedönia announced the Childish Behaviour Tour, an eight-show tour that began on June 3, 2024, and was slated to end on June 27, 2024.
+On December 5, 2023, Cain announced the Childish Behaviour Tour, an eight-show tour that began on June 3, 2024 and was slated to end on June 27, 2024.
 After sharing the song on SoundCloud a year before, on July 21, 2023, she released "Famous Last Words (An Ode to Eaters)", inspired by Luca Guadagnino's film Bones and All, along with 1017 ALYX 9SM.
 With a "darkly poignant" music video, it was included in the project's first compilation album.
-In that year, Anhedönia appeared as a guest vocalist on the songs "Dying Star" by Ashnikko and "222" by Angel Diaz (also known as Vyva Melinkolya) from the albums Weedkiller and Unbecoming, respectively.
+In that year, Cain appeared as a guest vocalist on the songs "Dying Star" by Ashnikko and "222" by Angel Diaz (also known as Vyva Melinkolya) from the albums Weedkiller and Unbecoming, respectively.

-Anhedönia placed on the Forbes 30 Under 30 2024 for Music.
+Cain placed on the Forbes 30 Under 30 2024 for Music.
 She opened for Mitski's 2024 concert tour in support of her album The Land Is Inhospitable and So Are We (2023).
-On February 14, 2024, she released a song titled "من النهر” (meaning "From the River"), which she described as a "prayer" for Palestinians.
-On September 5, 2024, Anhedönia released a cover of the track "For Sure", which appeared on American Football: Covers, a cover album by the American emo band American Football in tribute to their 1999 record of the same name.
+On February 14, 2024, she released a song titled "من النهر" (meaning "From the River"), which she described as a "prayer" for Palestinians.
+On September 5, 2024, Cain released a cover of the track "For Sure", which appeared on American Football: Covers, a cover album by the American emo band American Football in tribute to their 1999 record of the same name.
 Days later, they performed the track together at the El Rey Theatre in Los Angeles.